BYLAWS OF THE BAKER HISTORIC NEIGHBORHOOD ASSOCIATION

-The Board of Directors shall be responsible for the supervision of the affairs of the corporation between its business meetings, fixing the time and place of meetings, making recommendations to the corporation, and performing other duties as specified in these Bylaws or the parliamentary authority.
-None of the Board of Directors’s actions shall conflict with decisions made by the general membership.
+The Board of Directors shall be responsible for the supervision of the affairs of the Corporation between its general membership meetings, fixing the time and place of meetings, making recommendations to the Corporation, and performing other duties as specified in these Bylaws or the parliamentary authority.
+None of the Board of Directors’ actions shall conflict with decisions made by the general membership.
 BHNA shall take reasonable efforts to maintain a publicly accessible archive of minutes of the Board of Directors, committee and membership meetings.
 The Board of Directors shall report its decisions at the next general membership meeting.

 Meetings of the Board of Directors shall be called at the discretion of the President.
 There shall be at least six meetings of the Board of Directors called and convened between the annual general membership meetings.
-The Board of Directors of may conduct email votes in accordance with Colorado Statutes.
-C.R.S.
-7-127-107.
-Action without meetings.
+The Board of Directors may conduct email votes in accordance with Colorado Statutes.

-Any member of the Board of Directors missing three consecutive meetings without a valid excuse will be automatically removed from office.
+Any member of the Board of Directors missing three consecutive meetings without a valid excuse shall be automatically removed from office.